haha1903/logseq-plugin-azure-openai/README.md

 If you are not in a block, the plugin won't add any additional input text to your prompt, and will append the results of the prompt to the bottom of the page.

-After selecting the prompt and generating a response, a preview of the response will be shown in the popup.
+After selecting the prompt and generating a response, a preview of the response will be shown in the popup with **markdown rendering support**.
+The preview offers two view modes:
+- **Preview Mode**: Renders markdown with proper formatting, headers, lists, code blocks, and tables
+- **Raw Mode**: Shows the raw markdown text for editing or copying

 You can click the `Insert` button or press the enter key to insert the response into the page.

 You can also click the `Replace` button to replace the selected block with the response.

+Additionally, you can use the `Replace by Selected` button to replace only the text you have selected in the preview area, giving you more precise control over what content to insert.

 If you don't like the response, you can click the `Regenerate` button to generate a new response.